ugniusado/Mario/README.md

 ## v3.0

-Probably most chalenging one and most time consuming part of the task.
+Probably most challenging one and most time consuming part of the task.

 1. Firstly needed to update and create a new script for QuestionBlocks.cs, into InvisibleQuestionBlocks.cs